How to Train Your Dragon: How to Train Your Dragon: The Hidden World (2019)

 In December 2010, DreamWorks CEO Jeffrey Katzenberg confirmed that there would also be a third film in the series: "How To Train Your Dragon is at least three: maybe more, but we know there are at least three chapters to that story."
 DeBlois, the writer, and director of the second and the third film, said that How to Train Your Dragon 2 is being intentionally designed as the second act of the trilogy: "There are certain characters and situations that come into play in the second film that will have to become much more crucial to the story by the third."

 The film's release date was changed several times.
 In September 2012, 20th Century Fox and DreamWorks Animation announced an initial release date of June 18, 2016, which was later changed to June 16, 2016.
 It was then moved to June 9, 2017, and later to May 18, 2018, taking over the release date of Warner Animation Group's The Lego Movie 2: The Second Part.
-On December 5, 2016, the release date was pushed back again to March 2, 2019.
+On December 5, 2016, the release date was pushed back again to March 1, 2019.
 This was the first DreamWorks Animation film to be distributed by Universal Pictures, after NBCUniversal's acquisition of the company in 2016, and followed DreamWorks' departure from 20th Century Fox after 2017's Captain Underpants: The First Epic Movie.

 The film was produced by Arnold, and exec-produced by DeBlois and Sanders.
 Baruchel, Butler, Blanchett, Ferguson, Ferrera, Hill, Mintz-Plasse, Harington and Wiig reprised their roles from previous films.
 F. Murray Abraham joined the cast as the film's main villain, Grimmel.

-Set one year after the events of the second film, Hiccup had become the new chieftain of Berk for dragons and Vikings.
+Set a year after the events of the second film, Hiccup had become the new chieftain of Berk for dragons and Vikings.
 His late father had told a younger Hiccup to seek out the haven of dragons, known as "the Hidden World".
-Upon discovering a female Night Fury dragon, Toothless initiates a new bond with her.
-The Night Fury killer, Grimmel the Grisly, sets out to find and kill Toothless, prompting Hiccup to choose between keeping the dragons or letting them all go free.
+Upon discovering the Light Fury, a female sub-species of the Night Fury, Toothless falls in love and bonds with her.
+The Night Fury killer, Grimmel the Grisly, sets out to find and kill Toothless, prompting Hiccup to choose between keeping the dragons or setting them free.

-Live-action reboot
+Live-action remakes

+How To Train Your Dragon (2025)

-A live-action film unrelated to the animated trilogy was announced to be in development.
-It will be produced by Marc Platt Productions and distributed by Universal Pictures, with Dean DeBlois set to return to write and direct.
-It is scheduled for release on March 14, 2025.
-It is also confirmed that composer John Powell will return to write the score for the live-action film.
+In February 2023, a live-action remake of the first animated film was announced to be in development, to be produced by Marc Platt Productions and distributed by Universal Pictures, and would mark DreamWorks' first live-action film.
+Dean DeBlois returned to write and direct, with John Powell returning to write the score.
+It was originally scheduled for release on March 14, 2025, but due to the 2023 SAG-AFTRA strike, it was delayed to June 13 of that year.

+How to Train Your Dragon 2 (2027)

+In April 2025, a live-action remake of the second animated film was officially announced at CinemaCon.
+It is set to be released on June 11, 2027.